 More than 15 million Americans have chronic obstructive pulmonary disease (COPD) today.
-If you’re struggling with shortness of breath, chronic cough, and other debilitating respiratory symptoms, Dr. Akhil Vats and the experienced team at Merak Health in Rockwall, Texas, can help.
+If you’re struggling with shortness of breath, chronic cough, and other debilitating respiratory symptoms, Dr. Akhil Vats and the experienced team at Merak Health in Rockwall and Fort Worth, Texas, can help.
 Both in-office visits and house calls are available for your convenience.
-To learn more about COPD care, call the office or book an appointment online today.
+To learn more about COPD care, call the office nearest you or book an appointment online today.

 Chronic obstructive pulmonary disease, or COPD, is a serious condition that affects your lungs.
 There are two main types of COPD: